 In July 2016, an English journalist and I had a meeting with the chief ecologist at the park.
 Amy Laughinghouse, the journalist who later wrote this piece, asked very direct questions and the park representative was caving, at first.
 He then understood that we were competent and interested visitors and he disclosed their plan.
 We were impressed to learn that on the access points and trails there were electronic heat sensors to monitor access numbers.
 He continued by saying that in the future - now - officials hope to use this data to inform visitors how many hikers are on particular paths in real time, and encourage them to walk during off-peak hours, such as before 11 am and after 4 pm in the spring and summer.
 An app now shows the most congested areas in real time.

-You should probably avoid Cinque Terre in 2018 by cruise ship.
+You should probably avoid Cinque Terre by cruise ship.
 But perhaps, there's a better way.
 Consider visiting Cinque Terre, but do so - only - in a manner that is as sustainable as possible for the environment and respectful of the locals.
 Our hiking tour of Cinque Terre includes towns and trails outside of the park and we make every effort to walk the trails in the park when they are not so crowded.
 We are also committed to working with local producers and companies, so more of your tourist dollars stay in the community.